ekandreas/virtualposts/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Show any feed as your own content in WP
+Show any feed content as your own post content in WP

 == Description ==

 WordPress plugin to publish virtual posts from any feed.

 == Installation ==